weipeng/pyepi/README.md

 Note that the main purpose of the code was only for running simulations, and the structure design is far away from 'great'.
 Any bugs can be reported by opening issues on github or by email.

 ## Dependencies
+To run the simulation, one has to make sure the following packages are installed.
 * numpy
 * scipy